abinit/abinit/doc/tutorial/rf1.md

 all gathered in the first part of this file.
 Moreover, the changes with respect to *trf1_3.abi* concern only the input variables [[rfatpol]], and [[rfdir]].
 Namely, all the atoms will be displaced, in all the directions.

+!!! warning
-You also need to rename the file trf1_2.o_WFK to trf1_4.i_WFK so Abinit can find the WFK during the calculation.
+    You need to copy trf1_2.o_WFK to trf1_4.i_WFK so Abinit can find the wavefunction during the calculation.

 {% dialog tests/tutorespfn/Input/trf1_4.abi%}